zilbert97/build-netmatters-site/README.md

 - [x] IE - Opening with local filepath causes issues as does not have access to web storage API.
 Use cookies instead to store info?
 - [x] Contents of side menu should show extra nav for medium (tablet)
 - [x] Width of side menu should change for above/below medium (tablet)
+- [x] IE - hidden checkbox overlay in header is not positioned correctly

 ### Minor :exclamation:
 - [x] IE - Open side-menu always jumps to page top